BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Manuel Antonio if I want to avoid the biggest crowds but still enjoy great weather?
+When is the absolute best time to visit Manuel Antonio if I want to avoid crowds but still have great weather?

 What's the deal with the monkeys and sloths in Manuel Antonio National Park?
-Can I feed them?
+Can I really see them up close?

-How do I get around Manuel Antonio and to the National Park entrance without a car?
+How should I get around Manuel Antonio and to nearby towns like Quepos?

-Are there any beaches or viewpoints near Manuel Antonio that are less crowded than the main ones?
+Are there any beaches or spots near Manuel Antonio that are less crowded than the main ones?

 The local currency is the Costa Rican Colón (CRC), but US dollars are widely accepted, especially in tourist areas.
-It's good to have some smaller Colón bills for local buses or smaller sodas (local eateries).
-For tipping, a 10% service charge is usually included on restaurant bills, but it's customary to leave an extra 5-10% for excellent service.
-For guides, a tip of $10-$20 per person is appreciated.
+It's good to have some smaller USD bills for convenience.
+For tipping, a 10% service charge is often included on restaurant bills, but if you receive exceptional service, an additional tip of 5-10% is appreciated.
+For tour guides and drivers, tipping is customary for good service.

 What is the cheapest month to visit Manuel Antonio, Costa Rica?

-The cheapest months to visit Manuel Antonio, Costa Rica are typically Jun and Jul during the off-season.
+The cheapest months to visit Manuel Antonio, Costa Rica are typically May and Jun during the off-season.
 You can save 30-40% on hotels and flights compared to peak summer months.
 While weather may not be ideal, you'll enjoy fewer crowds and significant savings.

 How many days do you need in Manuel Antonio, Costa Rica?